Protect Your Toast Account From Scammers

 There are a few steps you can take to help protect yourself and your business:

-If you suspect a scam attempt, reach out to Toast’s support team via chat in Toast Now ( or ), on Toast Central, or Toast Web, or through our phone line.
+If you suspect a scam attempt, reach out to Toast’s support team via chat in Toast Now (iOS or Android), on Support Center, or Toast Web, or through our phone line.
 We also recommend these security measures:

 Never use the same password for both your Toast account and your email account, and never share your passwords with anyone.

-When you contact Toast through our official channels (see ), you may be asked to verify your information to prevent unauthorized access or changes to your account.
+When you contact Toast through our official channels (see Contact Customer Support), you may be asked to verify your information to prevent unauthorized access or changes to your account.
 You will never be asked to provide the following sensitive information to a Toast representative:

 Yes, if no sensitive credentials were shared, your account should remain secure.
 Continue ignoring suspicious calls and emails.